GBTA Pulses Buyer Members on Confidence Around Boeing MAX Aircraft

 The poll was fielded from June 7-11, 2019 and received responses from 155 GBTA U.S. buyer members yielding an 11.9% response rate.

-The Global Business Travel Association (GBTA) is the world's premier business travel and meetings trade organization headquartered in the Washington, D.C. area with operations on six continents.
-GBTA's members manage more than $345 billion of global business travel and meetings expenditures annually.
-GBTA delivers world-class education, events, research, advocacy, and media to a growing global network of more than 28,000 travel professionals and 125,000 active contacts.
+The Global Business Travel Association (GBTA) is the world's premiere business travel and meetings trade organization headquartered in the Washington, D.C. area and serving stakeholders across six continents.
+GBTA and its 8,000+ members represent and advocate for the $1.48 trillion global travel business and meetings industry.
+GBTA and the GBTA Foundation deliver world-class education, events, research, advocacy and media to a growing global network of more than 28,000 travel professionals and 125,000 active contacts.
+For more information visit gbta.org.

 About the GBTA Foundation

-The mission of the GBTA Foundation, the US 501c3 charitable arm of GBTA, is to help the global business travel industry create a positive impact and a better future for people and the planet.
+The mission of the GBTA Foundation, the US 501c3 charitable arm of the Global Business Travel Association, is to help the global business travel industry create a positive impact and better future for people and the planet.
 The GBTA Foundation focuses on the strategy and execution of GBTA's global sustainability programs, supporting initiatives related to climate action; diversity, equity and inclusion; and other talent-related topics via education, research and advocacy.
+For more information visit gbtafoundation.org.

 ORGANIZATION